Before we dive in, here’s a quick overview of the best Garmin smartwatches for each category:

 Looking at the Garmin Venu but aren’t looking to pay over $300?
 The Garmin Venu Sq gets you 90% of the way there for just $200.
 It’s a square watch with an LCD display, and the user interface is more barebones than the Venu’s.
 This is still a multisport smartwatch with standalone GPS, an optical heart rate sensor, a pulse oximeter, and more.
 We felt the display was a bit too cramped in our review, but that’s hardly a big complaint.
 This is what the Venu should’ve been all along.

 Garmin Vivosmart 4

-Aside from that, the Vivosmart 4 is an accurate, feature-packed fitness and sleep tracker definitely worth considering. $130 is really not a lot to ask for what you’re getting here.
+Aside from that, the Vivosmart 4 is an accurate, feature-packed fitness and sleep tracker definitely worth considering.
+You should also be able to get it for under $100.

 Garmin Vivofit 4

 Garmin’s Vivofit 3 was one of our favorite inexpensive fitness trackers of 2017.
 Is the Vivofit 4 a worthy successor?
 That depends.

 In many ways, the Vivofit 4 is an improvement over its predecessor.
 It’s more comfortable, has a new color display, and plenty of useful extras.
 But the lack of heart rate monitor connectivity is unfortunate, and we hope it returns with the next model.

 Throughout our two weeks of testing, the Vivofit 4 was so close to delivering accurate results but ultimately fell short more often than we’d like.
 To its credit, it does offer users a general idea of their performance levels, which is why most people will buy the Vivofit 4.
 It’s an inexpensive fitness tracker that you basically never have to take off, and it keeps track of the basics.
 If you need a device you basically never have to take off, the Vivofit 4 is for you.
 If you own a Vivofit 3, it might not be worth it to upgrade.